-- To activate: while the engine is running, press the upper section of switch 1.
-The Working speed governor active message is shown in the multifunction display. - To deactivate: while the engine is running, press the lower section of switch 2.
+- To activate: while the engine is running, press switch 1.
+The Working speed governor active message appears in the multifunction display. - To deactivate: while the engine is running, press switch 2.

 The ADR goes out automatically in the following situations: